-Are Joe Biden’s Debate Stumbles Simply the Result of a Stutter?
+What Joe Biden Can’t Bring Himself to Say

 Fox News edited these moments into a mini montage.
 Stifling laughter, the host Steve Hilton narrated: “As the right words struggled to make that perilous journey from Joe Biden’s brain to Joe Biden’s mouth, half the time he just seemed to give up with this somewhat tragic and limp admission of defeat.”

 Several days later, Biden’s team got back in touch with me.
 One of his aides gingerly asked whether I’d noticed the former vice president stutter during the debate.
-Of course I had: I stutter, far worse than Biden.
+Of course I had—I stutter, far worse than Biden.
 The aide said he was ready to talk about it.
 Last night, after Biden stumbled multiple times during the Atlanta debate, the topic became even more relevant.

 “So how are you, man?”